 #6 Herbal Tea

-Wind down at night by steeping a cup of herbal tea.
+This delicious headache hack includes a wind down at night by steeping a cup of herbal tea.
 As relaxation help reduce tension, sipping a glass of tea can have pain-relieving effects.
 Check with your physician before drinking teas as certain herbs may interact with medication conditions and medications.
 Some of our favorite herbs for relaxation include ginger, chamomile, and dandelion.

 Headaches can make it difficult to concentrate on work and providing attention to your family.
 Taking time to try these tips may help get you back to your regular routine.
 However, though some of these tips, like applying cold packs, may help a headache, they may not provide relief for those that suffer from chronic migraines.